The Choir (alternative rock band): Solo works and collaborations

+Worship albums

-Daugherty and Hindalong have produced and recorded several worship albums featuring other contemporary Christian music artists, including their own At the Foot of the Cross series.
+Daugherty and Hindalong have produced and recorded several worship albums featuring other CCM artists, including their own At the Foot of the Cross series.
 Volume One: Clouds, Rain, Fire was released in 1992, and the song "Beautiful Scandalous Night" would later be re-recorded by the Choir eight years later for their Grammy-nominated Flap Your Wings album.
-The follow-up, Volume Two: Seven Last Words of Christ, was released in 1995.
-Hindalong would later produce the aforementioned City on a Hill series of worship albums in the early 2000s.
+The follow-up, Volume Two: Seven Last Words of Christ, was released in 1995, along with a sacred Christmas album, Noel.
+Hindalong would then go on to produce the aforementioned City on a Hill series of worship albums in the early 2000s.
 The lead single from the initial album, Songs of Worship and Praise, was "God of Wonders," co-written by Hindalong and Marc Byrd; it held the #1 spot on the Christian adult contemporary charts for several weeks, became one of the most successful worship songs of the early 2000s, and was later listed at #11 in the 2006 book CCM Magazine Presents: CCM Top 100 Greatest Songs in Christian Music.
-Songs of Worship and Praise would go on to receive a Dove Award in 2001 for Special Event Album of the Year.
+Songs of Worship and Praise would go on to receive a GMA Dove Award in 2001 for Special Event Album of the Year.

-Daugherty, Hindalong and Michaels have all released solo works, with Daugherty also releasing an instrumental ambient project under the name Clouds Echo in Blue.
-Daugherty is one-half of Kerosene Halo, a duo project with 77s frontman Roe; they have released three albums to date.
-Since 1991, Daugherty has also been a member of the alternative rock supergroup Lost Dogs, led by Terry Scott Taylor of Daniel Amos and including the 77s' Roe and Adam Again's Eugene; Hindalong would join the group after Eugene's death.
-In 2023, Hindalong would also join with Slocum, Madeira, Jimmy Abegg and Ben Pearson to form The Ascendants and use Kickstarter to launch their debut album, The Fellowship of the Broken.
-The following year, Hindalong performed live with Sixpence None the Richer, providing percussion on the band's We Are Love tour to support their Rosemary Hill EP, which Hindalong produced.
-Before his death in 2018, Chandler was the bass player for both Daniel Amos and that band's side project, the Swirling Eddies, for many years, pre-dating his work with the Choir.
-Spurs later joined Rachel Rachel and toured with them in the early 1990s.
-Byrd was a member of Common Children, then later he and bandmate Andrew Thompson formed the post-rock band Hammock in 2005.
-Byrd has also recorded with his wife Christine Glass as Glassbyrd.
-Michaels has recorded saxophone for, and performed on tour with, a variety of other artists including Adam Again, Crystal Lewis and Bryan Duncan.